Dissolution

 Difference between dissolution and divorce?

-Difference between a dissolution and a divorce?
+What is the difference between a dissolution and a divorce?
 A dissolution is an agreed-upon divorce.
-In order to have a dissolution, both parties must agree upon all issues before coming to court.
-Once all the issues are agreed upon, attorneys draft the relevant legal documents.
-The relevant documents for a Columbus dissolution include the following: (1) rule 24 affidavits; (2) petition for dissolution; (3) parenting plan if relevant; (4) separation agreement; (5) waivers of service; and (6) required notices.
+To have a dissolution, both parties must agree upon all issues before coming to court.
+Once all the issues are agreed, attorneys draft the relevant legal documents.
+The relevant documents for a Columbus dissolution include the following: (1) affidavits; (2) petition for dissolution; (3) parenting plan if relevant; (4) separation agreement; (5) waivers of service; and (6) required notices.

 Understanding the documents to a dissolution